 1. Clear Evidence of Some Repainting

 The underside of the wing is clearly a different colour on the inboard portion to the outboard part, and the contrast between the two is too great to be “old” GSB and “new” GSB, in my opinion.
-However, if this was an aircraft that was formerly four-colour, the White underside of the inboard [of the wing fold] portion of the wing while the Intermediate Blue outboard portions outboard of the wing fold would possibly be left as they were.
+However, if this was an aircraft that was formerly four-colour, the White underside of the inboard [of the wing fold] portion of the wing would have been repainted while perhaps the Intermediate Blue outboard portions outboard of the wing fold would have been left as they were.
 I think it’s interesting that the new paint reaches approximately as high above the deck as a man would be able to reach working a paint brush off a ladder.

 2. Clear Demarkation at the Base of the Fin

 Where the fin becomes part of the fuselage the colour abruptly changes.
 While that could be a reflectivity change (as it could be on a line directly towards the rear from the base of the glass) I don’t think it is; there is simply no difference in angle to the sun to cause a change in reflectivity right at the point the fin joins the fuselage.
 However, if this was a repaint the fin would have been repainted from Intermediate Blue original to GSB as I believe it shows in this picture.